Elliot-Os/Alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers, arrays and strings
+More ponters, arrays and strings